 - Craft knife

 - Torx T-8 screwdriver (star-shaped bit).
-Available online via Ionic Industries here
+Support us by buying from Ionic Industries here

-- Replacement battery with solder tags.
-Available online via Ionic Industries here
+- Replacement Window Vac battery with solder tags.
+Support us by buying from Ionic Industries here

 To start with, empty the water reservoir then unclip the blade and head assembly of the Window Vac from the main body.